 Instagram recruiting gives you the opportunity to tap into one of the best unexpected talent sources.
 Trailing Facebook and YouTube, Instagram clocks in at a whopping 1 billion active users a month.
 500 million of those are active every day.
 Such an engaged audience would be a shame to waste in your hiring process.
 Instagram recruiting is worth a shot.

 Digital recruitment is crucial for expanding your talent pools.
 And good news: Instagram’s user base expands worldwide.
 Sourcing for a specific location?
 That’s easy to accomplish on the platform, too.
-Read on to figure out how to source on Instagram (and boost your employer branding game).

-Before you start your candidate outreach on Instagram, you need to build your employer brand on the platform.
+Before you start your candidate outreach on Instagram, however, you need to build your employer brand on the platform.
 If potential talent clicks on your company or personal profile and finds one lone picture of a desk plant, they won’t take the bait.
 There are multiple ways to show the “human” side to your brand.
 Here are the steps you can take to showcase your company culture on Instagram.

 1. Pick the right username, bio, and profile picture.